swanson/swanson.github.com/_posts/2011-07-18-start-up-weekend-lessons-learned.md

 experience and would be interested in working on a product team in the future.

 ##Not every engineer wants to be an entrepreneur
-At least for the inaugural event, I think that the engineers were more interesting in the ideas that were pitched as having cool or interesting technology instead of those focused on business viability.
+At least for this inaugural event, I think that the engineers were more interesting in the ideas that were pitched as having cool or interesting technology instead of those focused on business viability.
 The ideas that I felt had the best chances of actually turning into profitable products ended up near the bottom of the list when everyone voted.

 In hindsight, this was probably not such a terrible scenario.
-Engineers have to enjoy coming to events like this or else you aren't going to get much turnout; people are giving up their weekends, so it might be unrealistic to expect them to focus on the business aspect.
+Engineers have to enjoy coming to events like this or else you aren't going to get much turnout; people are giving up their weekends, so it might be unrealistic to expect them to focus on the business aspects.

 In my [Startup Tips & Tricks](/blog/2011/06/18/startup-weekend-tip-tricks.html) post, I gave an example of having one team member work on a marketing/sales website.
-I don't think anyone was really interested in doing that once people started coding.
-Perhaps it's just a matter of finding the people that are interested in that kind of stuff and getting them paired with people that have marketing and business development skills, but I was a little bummed that the business side of product development got overshadowed.
+No one was really interested in doing that once people started coding.

+Perhaps it's just a matter of finding the developers that are interested in that kind of stuff and getting them paired with people that have marketing and business development skills, but I was a little bummed that the business side of product development got overshadowed.

 ##Final thoughts
 To me, the weekend had the feel of a hackathon more than a 'traditional' startup weekend.
 When asked if it went as I had expected, I said it was different; not better or worse but it was just different.
 I had hopes that someone would come up with a great product that we couldn't **not** start pursuing.

-I don't know if that was the case with this batch -- my gut tells me "No" but what do I know, I'm just an engineer!
-I think we found some market opportunities but I don't know if SEP is really well positioned to capitalize on them.
+I'm not sure if that happened with this batch of ideas -- my gut tells me "No" but what do I know, I'm just an engineer!
+I think we found some market opportunities but I don't know if SEP is well positioned to capitalize on them.

 I don't know what the future of SEP startup weekends will be.
 The event may grow and evolve if we continue having them (which seems like a given after talking to everyone involved).
 But even if the focus doesn't